julienw/RFC/text/Issue 8 - Plug-in based architecture.md

 - `RawBinary`;
 - ...

-Use of a `Type` is decided per-channel, by the Adapter developer.
+Use of a `Message` is decided per-channel, by the Adapter developer.

-When implementing a channel, adapter developers are encouraged to pick one of the full-featured `Type`s (e.g. temperature or time), or can also provide new implementations of `Type`, if they prefer.
-Additional instances of `Type` can easily be published by third-party developers on third-party crates.
+When implementing a channel, adapter developers are encouraged to pick one of the full-featured `Message`s (e.g. temperature or time), or can also provide new implementations of `Message`, if they prefer.
+Additional instances of `Message` can easily be published by third-party developers on third-party crates.

 While this is less optimal, Adapter developers can fallback to `RawJSON` or `RawBinary`